 I began the effort in two ways: interviewing key stakeholders in the value stream and immersing myself in the existing technologies.

-I interviewed Herman Miller staff, Pavilion dealership owners, finance offers, account managers, designers and project managers.
+I interviewed Herman Miller staff, Pavilion dealership owners, finance officers, account managers, designers and project managers.
 I also interviewed furniture installers, who it turned out, became the key to improving the overall process.

 Multiple products were required to deliver electronic specifications and CAD drawings: A CAD system (Cadvance or Autocad), a specification system (originally CAP, later purchased by McGraw Hill) and a database system, dBase.
 I flew to Michigan to be trained by CAP; I became an Autocad and Cadvance VAR and I dug into dBase.